alkemics/pandagg/README.md

 In ***elasticsearch-dsl*** library, each aggregation **node** is responsible of knowing which are its direct children.

 In ***pandagg***, all **nodes** are agnostic about which are their parents/children, and a **tree** object is in charge of storing this structure.
-It becomes much easier to add/update/remove aggregation **nodes** or **sub-trees** in specific locations of the initial **tree**, thus making it easier to build your aggregation.
+It is thus possible to add/update/remove aggregation **nodes** or **sub-trees** in specific locations of the initial **tree**, thus allowing more flexible ways to build your queries.

 ## Contributing